We are committed to protecting the privacy of our Users.

 We may use this personal information in the following ways:

-- to monitor your ongoing compliance and administer your account including: criminal records information shared with us by Onfido, ongoing updates provided by the DBS update service, and updates to training and other compliance information
+to monitor your ongoing compliance and administer your account including: criminal records information shared with us by our third party DBS provider, RTW documentation, updates to training and other compliance information;

 When you propose yourself for a job, your personal profile is made available to the family, which includes: full first name, surname (initial only), picture, summary key info and background checks info (DBS checked, driving or car status, languages, pet preference, public liability status, smoking or not), condition experience, services provided, qualifications and a map with a broad indication of where you live.
 Once the family receives the “shortlist of carers”, they may want to interview you; in that case, SuperCarers will share your contact details: phone number and email.